daboross/screepsmod-arena-world/README.md

 # screepsmod-arena-world

-Screeps Server mod providing tools for alternate world generation layouts.
+screepsmod-arena-world is a Screeps server mod which provides tools for alternate world generation layouts.

+To install, use `npm install screepsmod-arenaworld` in the `mods` directory in the private server.

+For usage instructions, see `help(arena)` in the Screeps private server's console.